UniExeterRSE/intro-version-control/_episodes/17_github_issues.md

 in our repository.
 In some ways, it would be nice if there was a more integrated way to keep track of such 'features' in the context of our repository.

-Fortunately, GitHub provides the facility to create and manage _Issues_ in a repository.
+Fortunately, GitHub provides the facility to create and manage _issues_ in a repository.
 In GitHub, an _issue_ is essentially the same thing as a _feature_, which we introduced in the episode
 [Collaborating with Branches]({{ site.url }}/15_collaborating_with_branches/index.html).